mmahlke/Bioinformatics-with-CRC-cluster/README.md

 ```
 Here, using the wildcard symbol (*) means perform this operation on all files in the current directory with any name and ending with `.gz` .

+Most sequencing data starts as .fasta or .fastq (the more current version of .fasta) format.